 All other passions slowly diminish as you become engrossed in the thirst for more.
 Your identity becomes inseparably intertwined with one who possesses knowledge or power or wealth, whatever fix it is that you’re craving.

 This hardening of your false self drives you farther away from true, boundless power.
 The power of the Universe is not ours to hold or manipulate.
-We are meant to be but conduits for love and compassion, the highest vibrational forms of energy.
+We are meant to be but conduits for love & compassion, the highest vibrational forms of energy.

 Instead, we dam the limitless ocean by trying to wrap our greedy mitts around a thimbleful’s worth of vitality.